twcmchang/MLDS2017/hw1/README.md

-Put training and testing data into /data/

 1. Model

-Train a new model with default parameters
+Put training data into /data/ and train a new model with default parameters.
 ```
 python train.py
 ```
-Or, download a trained model from https://www.dropbox.com/s/d1lfnv6rhc247me/model.ckpt-80000.zip?dl=0 and put all files into /save/
+The model will be stored in /save/.
+Or, just download a trained model from https://www.dropbox.com/s/d1lfnv6rhc247me/model.ckpt-80000.zip?dl=0 and put all files into /save/.

 2. Generate a result
 ```